abilandz/PH8124/Lecture_12/Lecture_12.md

  TFile *file = new TFile("someFileName.root","NEW");
 }
 ```
-This simple one-line code snippet created a new physical file on the hard disk, in the current working directory (otherwise in the first argument specify absolute path!), named ```someFileName.root```.
-If the file with that name already exists in the current working directory, that file will NOT be overwritten, because we have made a new flie with the option 'NEW'.
+This simple one-line code snippet created a new physical file on the hard disk, in the current working directory (otherwise, in the first argument we need to specify absolute path), named ```someFileName.root```.
+If the file with that name already exists in the current working directory, that file will NOT be overwritten, because we have made a new file with the option 'NEW'.
 The meaning of 4 most important options in ```TFile``` constructor is summarized here:

 * **NEW** or **CREATE** : Create a new file and open it for writing, if the file already exists the file is not opened.
 * **RECREATE** : Create a new file, if the file already exists it will be overwritten.
 * **UPDATE** : Open an existing file for writing.
 If no file exists, it is created.
 * **READ** : Open an existing file for reading (default).